Daodueben/card/README.md

 ### Useful resources

-- [resource 1](https://www.w3schools.com) - This helped me for the media query section.
+- [https://www.w3schools.com](https://www.w3schools.com) - This helped me for the media query section.
 I really liked this pattern and will use it going forward.
-- [resource 2](https://www.developer.mozilla.org) - This helped me for the importing or adding of google font link to my website.
+- [https://www.developer.mozilla.org](https://www.developer.mozilla.org) - This helped me for the importing or adding of google font link to my website.
 I'd recommend it to anyone still learning this concept.

 ## Author